 You can establish a living trust in the Hoosier State by taking the following steps:

-Take inventory of your assets and decide which ones you will go into the trust.
-Your house and other real property should go in.
-But things like bank accounts and life insurance policies do not need to, since you can avoid probate by simply telling the bank and life insurance company who your beneficiaries are (those accounts are payable or transferable on death).
+- Take inventory of your assets: You will need to decide which assets will go into the trust.
+Your house and other real property should probably go in because they are large assets but things like bank accounts and life insurance policies do not need to, since you can avoid probate by simply telling the bank and life insurance company who your beneficiaries are (those accounts are payable or transferable on death).
 That said, as long as you are creating a trust, you may decide to simplify things by putting everything in it.

-Name a trustee who will have the authority to manage the assets in the trust.
+- Name a trustee: The trustee will have the authority to manage the assets in the trust.
 If you appoint yourself, you’ll also need to designate a successor trustee.
 This person would take control of the trust after you die.

-Create the trust agreement by using software or hiring an attorney.
+- Create the trust agreement: You can do this by using software or hiring an attorney.

-Sign the trust document in front of a notary.
+- Sign the trust document: This needs to be done in front of a notary.

-Fund your trust by transferring assets and property into it.
+- Fund your trust: You can do this by transferring assets and property into it.
 Depending on the complexity of your estate, you may want the help of a lawyer and financial advisor.

 What Is a Living Trust?